FrancoisBlavoet/glide-wiki/Complex-Data-Models.md

 #### Generic assets with external libraries

 Although Glide includes an implementation of ModelLoader and StreamLoader based on Volley, you can also easily produce a similar implementation for any third party library or method of fetching assets.
-To do so, you will need to implement BaseModelLoader as above, but you will also need to define a new [StreamLoader](https://github.com/bumptech/glide/blob/master/library/src/com/bumptech/glide/loader/stream/StreamLoader.java).
+To do so, you will need to implement ModelLoader as above, but you will also need to define a new [StreamLoader](https://github.com/bumptech/glide/blob/master/library/src/com/bumptech/glide/loader/stream/StreamLoader.java).

 StreamLoaders are the objects that actually fetch an image, or call in to a third party library, from a specific type (URL, file etc).

 For example, Bump uses some shared code written in C to download images from a UUID that identifies an image and call a callback with a path to the image when the download completes.
 Therefore, we've implemented a BaseModelLoader and StreamLoader that look something like this:

-    public class BumpImageLoader extends BaseModelLoader<BumpImage> {
+    public class BumpImageLoader implements ModelLoader<BumpImage> {
         private final BumpImageDownloader imageDownloader;

         public BumpImageLoader(BumpImageDownloader imageDownloader) {